LinkMesh

 Install the Server

 Pick the line that matches your distro and paste it on a fresh Linux VM.
-That's the whole install — the postinstall handles CA, certs, JWT, GitOps repo, and the admin user, then starts the systemd service.
+That's the whole install — the postinstall generates the JWT secret, initializes the GitOps config repo, and seeds the admin account, then starts the systemd service.

 Ubuntu / Debian